 St. Ignatius School

 St. Ignatius School has been a ministry of our Parish for over 100 years.
-The school includes grades 1–8, plus an all-day nursery program and before/after school care.
+The school includes Kindergarten to grade 8, plus an all-day nursery program and before/after school care.

 Supported by St. Ignatius Parish and incorporated under provincial law as a not-for-profit educational organization, the corporation’s membership is comprised of all registered parishioners and school parents.
 Nominations are called for annually to fill vacancies on the St. Ignatius School Board of Directors.
 Any parishioner may be nominated and parents/guardians of children in the school are strongly encouraged to consider volunteering their time.